The 8 BEST Compost Bins For An Apartment

 You should fill the tray about half of the way and then you should place a bit of soil over the paper, and then the worms.
 You can also sprinkle some coffee grounds, as it’s very good for the worm’s stomachs.

-The nitrogen source is your KITCHEN SCRAPS!
+The nitrogen source is your KITCHEN SCRAPS.
 After a few hours (or you can even leave it for a few days), start putting your food scraps.

 Every time you put the scraps, make sure to spread a generous amount of bedding (the browns – shredded paper, dry leaves, etc.).

-Once the first tray reaches the top, add the second tray and repeat the process – just place some bedding and food for the worms and they will make their way until the top tray.
+Once the first tray reaches the top, add the second tray and repeat the process – just place some bedding and food for the worms and they will make their way to the top tray.

 Overall, the Worm Composter is very compact, but keep in mind that it will take more space than the options above.
 However, it is still great for smaller homes.

+You can use the soil for your houseplants while recycling your kitchen scraps.
 Check an overview of the Worm Farm Composter from Laura from the Garden Answer Channel:

 6. Worm Factory 360